gradle/gradle/design-docs/configure-on-demand.md

 ### User visible changes

--subject to change as work on the spike continues -when build is issued *not* all projects are evaluated.
+- subject to change as work on the spike continues
+- when build is issued *not* all projects are evaluated.
 Evaluated are:
-    -the root project because typically it contains some global configuration -all projects from the current directory *if* name-matching execution takes place.
+    - the root project because typically it contains some global configuration
+    - all projects from the current directory *if* name-matching execution takes place.
 Example:
-        -when running task ':aaa:foo', then only project ':aaa' is evaluated -when running task 'foo', then current project+children recursively are evaluated -consequently, when running task 'foo' from the root project, all projects are evaluated -as Gradle prepares the list of tasks to get executed, more projects are evaluated on demand.
+        - when running task ':aaa:foo', then only project ':aaa' is evaluated
+        - when running task 'foo', then current project+children recursively are evaluated
+        - consequently, when running task 'foo' from the root project, all projects are evaluated
+    - as Gradle prepares the list of tasks to get executed, more projects are evaluated on demand.
 Example:
-        -java projectA compile-depends on java projectB.
+        - java projectA compile-depends on java projectB.
 Running projectA:build will cause projectB to evaluate and run projectB:build
-        -task dependencies to other project tasks causes other project to evaluate -the "configure-on-demand" mode is enabled by system property (e.g. gradle properties) -not supported in this story:
+        - task dependencies to other project tasks causes other project to evaluate
+- the "configure-on-demand" mode is enabled by system property (e.g. gradle properties)
-    -evaluationDependsOn
+- not supported in this story:
+    - evaluationDependsOn
-    -decent error reporting when build contains unconventional project couplings -probably other things, as the work on spike continues
+    - decent error reporting when build contains unconventional project couplings
+    - probably other things, as the work on spike continues

 ### Sad day cases